awsdocs/amazon-comprehend-developer-guide/doc_source/how-entities.md

 Detect entities operations can be performed using any of the primary languages supported by Amazon Comprehend\.
 This includes only predefined \(non\-custom\) entity detection\.
 All documents must be in the same language\.

-You can use any of the following operations to detect entities in a document or set of documents\.
+You can use any of the following API operations to detect entities in a document or set of documents\.
 + [DetectEntities](API_DetectEntities.md)
 + [BatchDetectEntities](API_BatchDetectEntities.md)
 + [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md)